AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 ```
 The total number of missing values in the dataset is **2304**.

-#### Q2 Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-After looking at the data, I have decided to take the mean for a 5 minute interval to fill in the Missing Values in that 5 minute interval.
-That I think, would give a fair estimate of what the data would have looked like had it not been missing.
+As a strategy to fill in all of the missing values, I have decided to take the mean for a 5 minute interval to fill in the Missing Values in that 5 minute interval.
+This in my view, would be a reasonable expectaion of what the data would have looked like had it not been missing.

-#### Q3 Create a new dataset that is equal to the original dataset but with the missing data filled in.

-Below I create a new dataset that is equal to the original dataset but I use the interval means data generated earlier to fill in the missing values based on those interval means.
+Then, I'll create a new dataset that is equal to the original dataset and based on my strategy, I'll use the interval means data generated earlier to fill in the missing values based on those interval means.

 ```r